 Florida's Lax Boating Age Regulations Increase the Risk of Boating Accidents

-Because boating is such a large part of Florida’s recreational and tourist industry, more regulations mean more frustration for consumers.
-Accordingly, there is no age requirement for boating in Florida, and operators older than 30 are not required to have boating licenses or even to undergo boating safety courses.
-This means that many Florida boaters are not licensed or trained in boating safety, which can make a boating crash even more severe.
+Case in point, there is no age requirement for boating.
+Operators born before January 1st of 1988 are not required to have boating licenses or even undergo boating safety courses to demonstrate competency.
+This means that many Florida boaters are not licensed or trained in boating safety, making a boating crash more likely and potentially more severe.

-According to the Florida Fish and Wildlife Conservation Commission, a collision with another vessel is the leading type of boating accident in Florida, but injuries to those being towed for watersport activities are also high.
-When it comes to fatalities, the majority of these were overboard drowning accidents in which alcohol or drugs were involved.
-The primary types of Florida boating accidents include, in order of volume:
+The Florida Fish and Wildlife Conservation Commission states that a collision with another vessel is the leading type of watercraft accident in Florida.
+Still, injuries to those being towed for watersport activities are also high.
+When it comes to fatalities, many of these were overboard drowning incidents in which drugs or alcohol were used.

 - Collisions with other vessels